carvel-dev/carvel/site/content/ytt/docs/latest/how-to-write-schema.md

 In certain cases, one designs a Data Value to carry a chunk of YAML whose exact type or shape is unimportant to templates.
 In these situations, it is undesirable for that chunk of YAML to be type-checked.

-One can effectively disable type checking by marking the Data Value as of type "any":
+One can effectively disable schema type checking and defaulting by marking the Data Value as of type "any":

 ```yaml
 #@data/values-schema